galnir/Master-Bot/README.md

 ## Important

-After you're done installing all the dependencies and entering all tokens and env variables, run `npx prisma migrate dev`
+After you're done installing all the dependencies and entering all tokens and env variables, run `npx prisma migrate dev` **in bot/**.

 ### Lavalink startup

-**Before running `node index.js`, make sure to open a separate terminal in the root directory and run `java -jar LavaLink.jar`**
+**Before running `npm run dev` in bot/ (to start the bot), make sure to open a separate terminal in bot/ and run `java -jar LavaLink.jar`**

-Create a `config.json` file inside the 'src' directory with the following tokens:
+Create a `config.json` file inside the 'src' directory in bot/ with the following tokens:

 ### Minimum settings